JustynDuthler/Slot-Me-In/README.md

 # Slot-Me-In

-This is a group project written by Lucas Battelle, Ethan perlada, William Leber, Justyn Duther, and Shirley Phuong.
+This is a group project written by Lucas Battelle, Ethan Perlada, William Leber, Justyn Duther, and Shirley Phuong.

 ### Install
 Clone the repository.
 Make sure npm is installed.
 Cd to the frontend folder and backend folder and run `npm install` in both.
 Install both docker and docker-compose.
 Run `docker pull postgres` to pull the proper docker image.